OfficeDev/teams-toolkit-samples/.github/ISSUE_TEMPLATE/new-sample-onboard-request.md

 **Description:**
 One or two sentences to introduce this sample.

-**Onboard Date:**
-Estimated date to go online and show in Teams Toolkit sample gallery.
-E.g., 2023/11/01 or as soon as possible.

 **Tags:**
 You can give your samples a set of tags so that users can easily locate your sample from a group of samples.
 Those tags can be:
 - the programming languages you used, e.g. "JS", "TS", "C#" etc.